pujitm/fun-ov/readme.md

 # Functional Object Validation for Typescript and Javascipt

 Fun-ov makes runtime validation easy, flexible, and maintainable at scale (I hope).
-It's great for API's and business logic.
+It's great for API's, games, and business logic.

 ## Getting Started